KcivazB/portfolio/public/articles/1/en.md

+# 1. Homelab Introduction
+_What’s a homelab for and why does it matter ?_

 Let's start from the beginning.

 You may be wondering what a homelab is.
 If that's not the case, feel free to skip to the next section.
 Otherwise, I strongly encourage you to read the following passage.